 We are working within a team of experts to handle all the issues that sanctuaries bring.
 A team of skilled people who can deal with transport, transfer and other logistics, official approval from the local, national and international authorities concerned, and securing the millions of pounds of funds needed to finance this complicated and expensive process.

-In short, surveys and tests.
-We are a step closer to announcing that location but we can’t do that until we are sure that it passes all the tests and meets our strict requirement criteria to ensure the best possible environment for the beluga whales.
-The team are now busy setting up rigorous site surveys at this location.
-These include studying the sea bed and the water quality in the area in question, so that we are as certain as we can be that this natural sea location will provide a clean and suitable environment for the whales to live in for years to come.
-We are also studying noise levels, to ensure they are not high enough to cause the beluga whales stress.
-Sea conditions in the area are being analysed, including wave and swell levels, to make sure they are not too rough to be comfortable for the belugas or to cause motion sickness.
-We are also starting to test for potential storm impact so that the sanctuary and equipment used are not destroyed during the harsh winter months.
+We have carried out surveys and tests of the location so that it meets our strict requirement criteria to ensure the best possible environment for the beluga whales.
+These included studying the sea bed and the water quality in the area in question, so that we are as certain as we can be that this natural sea location will provide a clean and suitable environment for the whales to live in for years to come.
+We have also studied noise levels, to ensure they are not high enough to cause the beluga whales stress.
+Sea conditions in the area were analysed, including wave and swell levels, to make sure they are not too rough to be comfortable for the belugas or to cause motion sickness.

 Work on the sanctuary has commenced and the belugas will be moved to the sanctuary in the Spring of 2019.
 We will provide regular updates on this exciting project so you can follow the progress of the belugas on their journey to the sanctuary.